Sourdough Belgian Waffles

 Belgian waffles are different from other types of waffles in that they are made with a yeast-based dough instead of using a quick-rising agent such as baking powder.

 This recipe uses an overnight souring process to create rich, tangy, light waffles that are simply delicious.

 - 1½ cups all-purpose flour

 - 5 tablespoons melted butter

 - 2 eggs

-- The night before you want to serve the waffles, combine the sourdough starter, water, and flour in a medium bowl.
+- Combine the sourdough starter, water, and flour in a medium bowl.
 Cover and leave on the countertop overnight.

 - In the morning, whisk the melted butter, honey, salt, vanilla, eggs, and baking soda together.
 Fold this mixture into the sourdough mixture.

-- Preheat and grease your waffle iron.
-Pour the amount of batter recommended for your size waffle iron into the center of the iron.
-Close and bake until golden brown, about 5 to 7 minutes.
+- Preheat and grease a waffle iron.
+Pour batter into the center of the iron.
+Close and bake until golden brown, about 5-7 minutes.